An intercalated degree will take you much deeper into a particular area of medicine, and will earn you a BSc.

 It gives you the opportunity to study in depth the human brain in health and disease and undertake a research project in one of their human neuroscience laboratories.

-This degree is offered by the School of Sport, Health and Exercise Sciences.
 Following a research based approach to study, the key aspects of this sports science degree include the study of how physical and mental performance can be improved to help individuals to achieve their personal potential.

 To find out more about an intercalated degree, please contact: